King’s College London

 Non-US citizens should consult with King’s College London and Denise Allison, Director of International Student Services, before applying to the program.

 - Fees: Students pay Haverford tuition only to Haverford College.
 Haverford will then be responsible for submitting payments to the program.
+Students pay room and board fees directly to King's.

 Students are required to have an interview with Rebecca Avery prior to completing the Declaration of Intent.